-Whilst we might all be conducting 'business as normal', the current global situation is far from it.
+Whilst we might all be conducting 'business as normal', the global situation continues to be far from it.
 Working remotely is possibly something you've always dreamt of under different circumstances but this reality is more challenging.

 One of the key things we've learnt though is that, locked in our homes as we might be, and difficult as it may be to navigate, life does not stop, and recruitment cannot afford to wait this one out.
 So, what do you do?

-We're happy to help in any way we can and will be answering all your recruitment marketing questions live on Twitter every Wednesday at 12pm for the next few weeks.
+We're happy to help in any way we can and will be continuing to offer free recruitment marketing and social media consultations.

 If like me you have your content plan laid out for the full year ahead then it's time to go through it and decide what is and isn't still going to be relevant.
 Some content that would usually have high levels of engagement may be better saved for another time when it will be fully appreciated.
 What's needed right now is timely, helpful and in most cases new content.